agda/agda2hs/docs/source/features.md

 # Emacs mode

-Since there is a full Agda typechecker in the `agda2hs` binary, using a "normal" Agda installation beside agda2hs can cause a problem: they will check every dependency again each time you switch from one to another.
-This problem becomes especially inconvenient when working with the Emacs mode.
+Since there is a full Agda typechecker in the `agda2hs` binary, you can readily use the Emacs mode of a pre-existing Agda installation (make sure it is the same version as the one `agda2hs` depends on) by changing the binary that `agda-mode` uses (Lisp variable `agda2-program-name`) to (the path to) `agda2hs` binary.

-That's why agda2hs comes with a full Agda mode, which uses the Agda typechecker built into the binary.
-Installation is roughly the same as with Agda, except that you use `agda2hs-mode` instead of `agda-mode`.

-With `C-c C-x C-c`, you can even call the `agda2hs` backend from inside Emacs;
-but all the usual backends are available, too.
+With `C-c C-x C-c`, you will now be able call the `agda2hs` backend from inside Emacs; all the other built-in backends still remain available.

 ## Known issues

-- Switching versions doesn't work yet.
-- Documentation and help string are simply taken from the vanilla Agda version.
 - Now, the output can only be written next to the `.agda` files;
   there is no option to collect these under a separate directory.
 - The `--config` option is not yet supported in Emacs mode.
-- There might be problems when both the vanilla Agda mode and agda2hs-mode are installed.
-  For now, it is recommended to install only the agda2hs version.